STORIES THAT MATTER: ICONS AND THE LAND ARCHIVE

-The images are from our long term project ICONS, which is about iconic images of international photographic history: Photographs that have been imprinted on the collective memory are reconstructed as three-dimensional models – a meticulous bricolage of cardboard, sand, wood, fabric, cotton wool, plaster and glue.
+ICONS is a long-term project that outwits and questions the documentary aspect of photography.
+Influential photographs from landmark events of the 20th and 21st century, that have been imprinted on our collective memory, are reconstructed as three-dimensional models – a meticulous bricolage of cardboard, sand, wood, fabric, cotton wool, plaster and glue.
 The reconstructions are again photographed in such a way that they come amazingly close to the original.
 But the illusion is always humorously broken by the studio atmosphere surrounding the familiar image.

 About Jojakim Cortis & Adrian Sonderegger:

 Swiss artists Jojakim Cortis and Adrian Sonderegger began their collaborative work while studying photography at Zurich University of the Arts (ZHDK) in 2005.
 They conceive and manufacture surreal worlds in compositions of “staged” photography.
+They were recently awarded 2019 Photographer of the Year by the Swiss Photo Academy, and have also exhibited their works in festivals and galleries internationally.
 More info at https://www.ohnetitel.ch/.

 The Land Archive – Artist Statement